Continual Prune-and-Select: Class-incremental learning with specialized subnetworks

-We consider the case where the first task consists of 50 classes, and 10 classes are in each of the following tasks, providing the comparison with iCaRL \cite{rebuffi2017icarl}, LUCIR \cite{hou2019learning} and PODNet \cite{douillard2020podnet} (see \Cref{tab:assumptions} to recall different assumptions for each method).
+We consider the case where the first task consists of 50 classes, and 10 classes are in each of the following tasks, providing the comparison with iCaRL \cite{rebuffi2017icarl}, LUCIR \cite{hou2019learning}, PODNet \cite{douillard2020podnet} and AFC \cite{kang2022class} (see Table \ref{tab:assumptions} to recall different assumptions for each method).
 However, we also show that when using IS for task selection we require a larger batch size to improve task identification ($60$ test samples).

 The maxoutput strategy does not work well in this case because most of the parameters are assigned to the first task (with 50 classes).
-As a result, this strategy predicts the first task when considering the last tasks for almost every batch, as shown in \Cref{sec:cifar100_appendix}, \Cref{fig:cifar_100_resnet32_task-select_0.9_IS_vs_maxoutput}.
+As a result, this strategy predicts the first task when considering the last tasks for almost every batch, as shown in Appendix \ref{sec:cifar100_appendix}.

 As a final comment, we also investigated an alternative solution when we have a first task that is significantly larger than the following ones.
 This can be solved by pretraining convolutional weights with the first task and training only the task-specific parts in the network.
 We denoted this last strategy as ``CP\&S-frozen'' since we pretrain \textit{all} convolutional parameters with the first 50 classes, and, for the next tasks we train task-related batch normalization parameters and the fully connected part that is task-specific by construction.
 So, in this last strategy each subnetwork consist of a common convolutional part (pretrained on the first task), batch normalization layers and output classification head.
-We present task-selection accuracy comparison between IS and maxoutput in \Cref{sec:cifar100_appendix}, \Cref{fig:cifar_100_resnet32_task-select_1_IS_vs_maxoutput}.
+We present an additional task-selection accuracy comparison between IS and maxoutput in Appendix \ref{sec:cifar100_appendix}.
 We again observe poor performance for maximum output response strategy.
-The final results can be seen in \Cref{fig:resnet32_50+5x10} and \Cref{tab:resnet32_50+5x10}.
+The final results can be seen in Figure \ref{fig:resnet32_50+5x10} and Table \ref{tab:resnet32_50+5x10}.

 We believe this knowledge transfer strategy might be interesting to explore in the future, where the first heads of the network specialize in selecting tasks and the deeper layers specialize in class prediction for each task.